Santa Clara County Horsemen's Association Club Store Donate Today

 I volunteer because I want to do my best to make sure that the equestrian community stays active and strong in the Bay Area.
 I support the growth of the club and value our members and volunteers.

 I am a retired Information Technology Professional.
-My husband, Jim, and I have lived in Morgan Hill for the last 40 years.
+My husband, Jim, and I have lived in Morgan Hill for the last 42 years.
 We are proud of our son, Chris.
 I enjoy my horse ownership journey and fabulous friends.
 I feel truly blessed.
+"Living the Dream"

 I love our club and value the importance it brings to our community.
 I have owned and loved horses most of my life.